Labyrinths & Liontaurs

 Using Respect Points

 A character's Respect goes up or down depending on the game master's ruling for each gaming session.
 In addition, a player can choose to spend Respect to boost certain skill checks.
-You can use a point (only one) to modify a skill check, and you can modify a skill check no more times per day than your odd (column A) Charisma modifier plus your tier (1, 2, 3, or 4).
-Each point you spend gives you a bonus on your roll equal to your even (column B) Charisma bonus plus your tier (1, 2,3, or 4).
-You must choose to use a point before you roll, but you lose the point only if the check succeeds.
+You can use a point (only one) to gain a +5 bonus on a skill check listed below.
+You can use a Respect Point a number of times per day that depends on your tier: Level 1-5, once per day.
+Level 6-10, twice per day.
+Level 11-15, thrice per day.
+Level 16-20, four times per day.
+You must choose to use a point before you roll, but if the check fails, you do not lose the point or the daily use.
 Respect Points can only be used for interactions with people (not monsters) who have an Intelligence of 8 or higher.
 Here are the skill checks on which you can use a Respect Point:

 Just holding on to Respect Points is in itself a way to "use" them.
 The more you have on hand, the more you project an aura that commands respect (or possibly inspires disdain if you have negative points).
 Depending on your current point total, your aura has the following consequences: